drpetersonfernandes/SimpleLauncher/README.md

 ## Related Utilities:

 - **[PS3BatchLauncherCreator](https://github.com/drpetersonfernandes/ps3batchlaunchercreator):** Program that automatic create BAT files to easily launch PS3 games on the RPCS3 emulator.
 Written by a Simple Launcher developer.

+- **MAMEListCreator:** Program that create a simplified XML of the MAME games.
+You need the MAME full driver information in XML format available in the [MAME website](https://www.mamedev.org/release.php).
+It will create multiple simplified (and smaller) XML databases.
+One of those databases with have all the games of MAME (called mame.xml), that is used in the Simple Launcher application to load game description of MAME games.
+It will also create multiple other databases for each and every driver emulated by MAME.
+Written by a Simple Launcher developer. - I'M WORKING TO PUBLISH IT ON GITHUB

+- **FindRomCover:** Program that help you organize your cover collection of images inside a image folder.
+It will try to match the filename of image files with the filename of the roms.
+It uses The Levenshtein Algorithm to compare filenames of files.
+Written by a Simple Launcher developer.- I'M WORKING TO PUBLISH IT ON GITHUB

+- **ScrapingRomCover:** Program that scrap the web searching for cover images of games.
+It uses Google Image Search API or Bing Image Search API (which I prefer).
+You will need to provide you own KEY to access Bing or Google APIs, charges may apply.
+Written by a Simple Launcher developer.- I'M WORKING TO PUBLISH IT ON GITHUB

 ## Technical Details: